kpsdev1/Rock-Paper-Scissors/README.md

 ### Choose your hand section
 - In the center of this section there is text saying **"Choose Your Hand"**, which indicates to the player to chose their hand either Rock, Paper or Scissors.
 - Each hand is a button with a image for each choice, when hovered over the size of the image gets larger.
-- When the user select his choice this will also make the computer chose their hand through a random generator.
+- When the user selects their choice this will also make the computer chose their hand through a random generator.
-- The hand that the users selects will show the same image in the Player and computer choice setion above.
+- The hand that the user selects will show the corresponding image for the players hand above.
 - Below this is a h3 element that displays the text **"First to 5 wins"** so that the user knows that the first one to reach 5 wins the game(the score can be seen at the top of the page).

 ![This is where the user chooses their hand](readme-docs/images/user-selection.png)